 More details about LINQ queries can be found in the documentation.

-More samples on using the data connectors are available at below location when you install the product:
+More samples of using the data connectors are available at the location below when you install the product: